artemsaraiev/pd_backend_dev/concepts/highlighted-context/HighlightedContext.md

     current creation timestamp and missing editedAt timestamp and returns newContext
 + **queries**
   + _getFilteredContexts(paperIds?: String[], authors?: User[]) :
-  (filteredContexts: Context[])
+  (filteredContext: Context)
     + **requires** nothing
-    + **effects** returns a subset of Contexts where the paperID is in the provided paperIds array (if provided) and/or the author is in the provided authors array (if provided).
+    + **effects** returns an array of dictionaries, each containing one context for the given paperIds (if provided) and/or authors (if provided).
 If both are provided, returns contexts matching both criteria.
 Returns all contexts if neither parameter is provided.
 Results are ordered by createdAt.
+Each context includes _id, paperId, author, location, kind, parentContext, and createdAt.
+Returns an empty array if no contexts match the criteria.